wrkzcoin/wrkzcoin-webwallet-js/Deploy_Ubuntu.md

+# How to compile & Deploy (Ubuntu)

-Step 1: Install the Dot Net Core SDK
+# Step 1: Install the Dot Net Core SDK

 Follow these instructions to instal dotnetcore sdk with package manager: https://www.microsoft.com/net/download/linux-package-manager/ubuntu16-04/sdk-2.1.402

-Step 2: git clone your repo
+# Step 2: git clone your repo

 open Program.cs in the root of the cloned repo and remove or comment out the below lines: